 Welcome to the homepage of Carnegie Mellon University’s Student Body Vice President of Finance.
 The SBVPF is part of the Student Government Executive Board and his/her role is to supervise the JFC Applications process (the process through which student organizations are provided $1.5 million of funding), monitor the allocation’s proper usage, and support the financial well-being of student organizations on campus.

 Joint Funding Committee

 The JFC has a formal application process to determine the funding for the organizations.
-Student Organizations that seek JFC funding will be required to fill out the JFC Declaration of Intent Form and will be assigned JFC representatives.
-The JFC Representative will serve as the organization's voice throughout the allocation process.
+Student Organizations that seek JFC funding will be required to fill out the JFC Declaration of Intent Form and will be assigned JFC Financial Advisor.
+The JFC Financial Advisor will serve as the organization's voice throughout the allocation process.
 Organizations are recommended to stay in contact with their representative as he/she will be the organization’s liaison to the entire community and will also be the organization’s first point of contact for any questions.
-JFC representatives are trained to learn about the organizations they represent and to work with them as a financial advisor and resource.
+JFC Financial Advisor are trained to learn about the organizations they represent and to work with them as a financial advisor and resource.